NSO-developer/cwm-gitbook/README.md

 # cwm-gitbook
-Manage network changes more easily and quickly.
+GitBook based docs for managing network changes more easily and quickly.